-- 3.1 In accordance with section 27AB of the Act and regulation 3A of the International Air Services Commission Regulations 1992, the delegate of the Commission may consider the Virgin Australia application.
-(For purposes of this determination, references to the Commission include the delegate of the Commission). - 3.2 Virgin Australia has applied for 400 seats per week out of 1,200 seats available for allocation.
-The Commission notes that Qantas has applied for 300 of the 1,200 seats.
-Under paragraph 6.2 of Minister's Policy Statement (No. 5) of 19 May 2004 (the Policy Statement), if the amount of available capacity exceeds the total amount of capacity applied for only the criteria in paragraph 4 are applicable. - 3.3 Paragraph 4.1 provides that the use of entitlements by Australian carriers that are reasonably capable of obtaining the necessary approvals and of implementing their applications is of benefit to the public.
-Virgin Australia is an established international carrier which is capable of obtaining the necessary approvals and of implementing its proposals.
-This means that the use of the entitlements by Virgin Australia is of benefit to the public. - 3.4 In relation to the application to use the capacity for code sharing, under paragraph 3.6 the Commission may apply the additional criteria in paragraph 5 if it has serious concerns that the code share may not be of benefit to the public.
+3.1 In accordance with section 27AB of the Act and regulation 3A of the International Air Services Commission Regulations 1992, the delegate of the Commission may consider the Qantas application.
+(For purposes of this determination, references to the Commission include the delegate of the Commission).

+3.2 Qantas has applied for 300 seats per week out of 1,200 seats available for allocation.
+The Commission notes that Virgin Australia has applied for 400 of the 1,200 seats.
+Under paragraph 6.2 of Minister's Policy Statement (No. 5) of 19 May 2004 (the Policy Statement), if the amount of available capacity exceeds the total amount of capacity applied for, only the criteria in paragraph 4 are applicable.

+3.3 Paragraph 4.1 provides that the use of entitlements by Australian carriers that are reasonably capable of obtaining the necessary approvals and of implementing their applications is of benefit to the public.
+Qantas is an established international carrier which is capable of obtaining the necessary approvals and of implementing its proposals.
+This means that the use of the entitlements by Qantas is of benefit to the public.

+3.4 In relation to the application to use the capacity for code sharing with Emirates, under paragraph 3.6 the Commission may apply the additional criteria in paragraph 5 if it has serious concerns that the code share may not be of benefit to the public.
 The Commission does not have such concerns and therefore has not applied the paragraph 5 criteria.
 The Commission notes that there are no direct services between Australia and Sri Lanka.
-However, there are a range of alternative hubs and other airlines available for passengers wishing to travel from points in Australia to Colombo. - 3.5 Under paragraph 15(2)(e) of the Act, the Commission must include a condition in determinations stating the extent to which the carrier may use that capacity in joint services with another carrier.
-The Commission has been provided a copy of the code share agreement between Virgin Australia and Singapore Airlines. - 3.6 The Commission notes that on 1 December 2011, the Australian Competition and Consumer Commission (ACCC) granted authorisation for Virgin Australia Group and Singapore Airlines to establish an integrated network alliance in relation to international air passenger transport services.
-Under this alliance, Virgin Australia and Singapore Airlines are able to fully cooperate on all aspects of their Australia-Singapore services and any international and domestic connecting routes including joint pricing and scheduling and joint marketing and sales.
-It does not however, include sharing or pooling of revenue. - 3.7 Nothing in this decision should be taken as indicating either approval or disapproval by the ACCC.
+However, there are a range of alternative hubs and other airlines available for passengers wishing to travel from points in Australia to Colombo.

+3.5 Under paragraph 15(2)(e) of the Act, the Commission must include a condition in determinations stating the extent to which the carrier may use that capacity in joint services with another carrier.
+The Commission has been provided a copy of the code share agreement between Qantas and Emirates.

+3.6 The Commission notes that, on 27 March 2013, the Australian Competition and Consumer Commission (ACCC) authorised the Qantas-Emirates Master Coordination Agreement to coordinate air passenger and cargo transport operations and other related services.
+In its Determination, the ACCC considered that the available alternative airlines for travel between Australia and other points in Asia will constrain Qantas and Emirates from reducing or limiting growth in capacity on routes via Singapore and Bangkok.

+3.7 Nothing in this decision should be taken as indicating either approval or disapproval by the ACCC.
 This decision is made without prejudicing, in any way, possible future consideration of code share operations by the ACCC.

-[2013] IASC 121 Page 2 of 4

-4 Determination allocating capacity on the Singapore route to Virgin Australia ([2013] IASC 121)
+4 Determination allocating capacity on the Singapore route to Qantas ([2013] IASC 120)